holon-platform/holon-datastore-jpa/README.md

 See [releases](https://github.com/holon-platform/holon-datastore-jpa/releases) for the available releases.
 Each release tag provides a link to the closed issues.

-#### 5.2.x release notes

-See [What's new in version 5.2.x](https://docs.holon-platform.com/current/reference/holon-datastore-jpa.html#WhatsNew52x) to learn about the new features and API operations of the 5.2 minor release.

 ### Obtain the artifacts

 The [Holon Platform](https://holon-platform.com) is open source and licensed under the [Apache 2.0 license](LICENSE.md).
 All the artifacts (including binaries, sources and javadocs) are available from the [Maven Central](https://mvnrepository.com/repos/central) repository.